DrkWithT/Toy_Site_Project_1/docs/README.md

   - TIP: In _Visual Studio Code_, right click this file's editor tab and select "Open Preview".

 ### CODE:
- - `1500+` lines, including blank lines and comments.
-Git files and README excluded.
+ - `~1500+` lines, including blank lines and comments.
+The `.gitignore`, `.gitattributes`, and README are excluded.
  - Should be simple, modular, and working.
- - Documentation used.
+ - Documentation used for programming and testing.

 ### How to Use:
  1. Install _XAMPP_ for your computer.
  2. Then install the _Visual Studio Code_ editor on your computer.
+    - This is the preferred editor because it has powerful code hints, good extensions, and Git support out of the box.
- 3. After installing VSCode, install the _PHP Intelliphense_ and _PHP Server_ editor extension.
+ 3. After installing VSCode, install the _PHP Intelliphense_ and _PHP Server_ editor extensions.
  4. Clone this repo to download locally.
 Or get this project folder as a zip to unzip later.
  5. Run the _XAMPP Control Panel_ as administrator or superuser.
  6. Select "Admin" for "mySQL".
  7. Using "phpMyAdmin" on `localhost`, construct a database named `poetplace` with the tables described in Features Part 2.
+    - Note: This requires you to create a mySQL account named _HelperUser1_ with the password.
+(See `login.php: (line 64)`!)
  8. Open the project folder in the editor.
 Right click `homepage.html` and select "Serve PHP Project".

 ### Features: